 If you are unlucky enough to be the victim of an intentional act, such as a battery, there is a good chance that the defendant will not have any insurance to cover your injuries.
-Most liability insurance policies have exclusions for criminal acts and acts which are expected or intended to cause harm.
-In these cases, you can recover only from the defendant personally, and most defendants just don’t have the net worth to justify the cost of a lawsuit.
+Most liability insurance policies have exclusions for criminal acts and acts that are expected or intended to cause harm.
+In these cases, you can recover only from the defendant personally, and most defendants don’t have the net worth to justify the cost of a lawsuit.

-So how much money is your lawsuit worth?
+So, how much money is your lawsuit worth?